 Moringa trees are the most common trees grown in almost every house here in South India.
-Despite the facts that moringa trees are known to attract pests and they are so fragile that they can not withstand strong winds, we grow this tree mainly to enjoy the benefits of nutritious leaves, flowers & pods.
-Normally we don’t allow children to go near this tree as woolly caterpillars found on it may cause skin hives when contact with their strands.
-It is a common phenomenon that branches of drumstick trees break apart and fall down during windy or rainy season.
+Despite the facts that moringa trees attract pests and they are so fragile that they can not withstand strong winds, we grow this tree mainly to enjoy the benefits of nutritious leaves, flowers & pods.
+Normally, we don’t allow the children to go near this tree as woolly caterpillars found on it may cause itchy skin hives when contact with their strands.
+Also it is a common phenomenon that branches of drumstick trees break apart and falling down during windy or rainy season.

-It is really challenging to prepare piquant poriyal using mildly-sweet earthy-flavored beetroots.
-I tried various preparations with different ingredients to make beetroot poriyal more palatable, eventually I found that we can add a burst of flavor by sauteing beetroot along with garlic in coconut oil adds a burst of flavor and also adding pepper & coconut aids to spice up the sweet beetroots.
+It is really challenging to prepare piquant poriyal using mildly sweet earthy-flavored beetroots.
+I tried various beetroot poriyal recipes by adding different ingredients to mask the sweet flavor and make it more palatable.
+Incidentally, I found that we can add a burst of flavor by sauteing beetroot along with garlic in coconut oil and spicing it up by adding pepper.
 I have also added nicely fluffed up yellow lentils along with deep red beetroot chunks for adding beautiful color and delicious texture.

-It is really challenging for every mother to cook the vegetables that are her family’s bêtes noires to their liking.
-Yard-long beans (karamani) is one such insipid vegetable but is full of nourishment compared to the commonly used green beans.
-So it is impossible for us to ignore the properties of these beans and include tender green beans often instead of fibrous long beans.
+It is really challenging for every mother to cook vegetables that don’t have distinct flavor.
+Yard long beans (karamani) is one such insipid vegetable full of nourishments compared to the commonly used green beans.
+So it is hard to ignore the properties of these native beans and include tender green beans often instead of fibrous long beans.
 Now I have prepared a delicious poriyal using native beans commonly known as yard long beans or pachai karamani.

 Since bland white cabbage has always been my family’s bête noire, I find vibrant purple cabbage/ red cabbage the best alternate.
 So I have prepared cabbage poriyal using purple cabbage and served with radish sambar as below.